cmc17/cmc17.github.io/index.md

 1. full paper (of a reasonable length),
 2. extended  abstract for  poster  presentation  (maximum four pages).
 Typical extended  abstracts  present  significant  work-in-progress, late-breaking results,  or  initial  self-dependent  contributions of students new in the field.

 Only  electronic submissions are accepted.
-Papers should be formatted according to  the usual LNCS  article style which can be downloadable at Springer's  LNCS website   (http://www.springer.com/lncs).
+Papers should be formatted according to  the usual LNCS  article style which can be downloaded from [Springer’s LNCS website](http://www.springer.com/lncs).
 Please,  include all source  files as well  as  all additional files (figures etc.), and also attach a PDF variant of the submission.

 Submissions have to be sent through the EasyChair web Page